7-Day Major Operation

 Porträt von krone.at

 When the Song Contest week kicks off this coming Sunday, a seven-day major operation will also begin for the Vienna Police.
 Several hundred officers will be on duty every day.
-Support is even coming from the FBI.
+There is even support from the FBI.

 Security to meet airport standards